dlasher/serpentine/README.md

 * enemy snakes detect range for eggs & food is 100% of the screen width/height when sized 2 or less
 * enemy snakes will chase you when they get your scent (aka your tail)
 * enemy snakes subtract from YOUR length, just like you do from theirs
+* enemy snakes are aware when they're stuck, and unstick
 * when single enemy snake is left, egg laying timer is cut in half.

 Written with a combination of terribly written python, pygame, grok, gemini.